EloiStree/APIntCodeTournament/README.md

 > Learn code 💻 by playing in game tournaments 😛.

-My name is Eloi Stree and I want to have fun organising coding tournaments and teach code for a living.
+My name is Eloi Stree and I want to have fun organising coding tournaments and teach for a living.

 If you are here as a learner, it means that you are ready to `print` your first `Hello World`.
 Or that you are here because you want to battle in the tournaments.